 It is important for you to practice safe hygiene and observe social distancing in your home.
 Allow for one person per every four-square metres and practice the 1.5 metre distance when talking with tradespeople.
 Make sure each person can and does wash their hands.

 Keeping up to date with the current health regulations and restrictions is important for both you and the tradespeople working at your home.
+You will find the latest information on your State Government’s health website.

 Preparing the area for work

-Whether the job is inside or outside, it is good practice to ensure all surfaces, handles, taps and objects are cleaned before tradespeople arrive.
+Whether the job is inside or outside, it is good practice to ensure all surfaces, handles, taps, and objects are cleaned before tradespeople arrive.
 Remember to include any high traffic areas, like walkways, that will be used during the job into your cleaning schedule.

 Dealing with multiple tradespeople